 In order to clarify the regime where DNA can transport charge on a relatively long length-scale we have tried to reproduce the experiment from Ref.
 [12].
-The description of our experiments will be organized as follow :
+The description of our experiments will be organized as follow:

-• Section I: we describe the buffer solutions we use and deposition of $\lambda$ -DNA onto mica

-- Section II: we describe the deposition of $\lambda$ DNA molecules on Pt electrodes, without the pentylamine organic film.
-In this experiment molecules are found to be insulating. - Section III: we describe deposition of DNA molecules on a substrate with pentylamine.
-We argue that the presence of carbon atoms is necessary to stabilize the pentylamine layer and to bind DNA molecules. - Section IV: we explain how $\lambda$ DNA molecules can be combed across electrodes functionalized with pentylamine.
-Unfortunately all samples where we deposited pentlyamine/molecules ourselves exhibited insulating behavior. - Section V: gives a description of the fabrication of the insulating gaps with a focused ion beam.
-Starting from this section deposition of DNA molecules was done by D. Klinov who deposited molecules as in the samples from [11, 12].
-Some of the structures became conducting after deposition of DNA molecules by D. Klinov. - Section VI: describes transport measurements on the samples where conduction was observed down to low temperatures. - Section VII: gives an overview of our atomic force microscopy/electron microscopy data on the gaps and investigates the connection between conduction and observation of DNA molecules across the slits.
+- Section 2: we describe the buffer solutions we use and deposition of λ -phage DNA onto mica.
+This DNA molecule, which we will henceforth call λ DNA, has a B-form contour length of 16 μ m and 48 502 basepairs. - Section 3: we describe the deposition of λ DNA molecules on Pt electrodes, without the pentylamine organic film.
+In this experiment molecules are found to be insulating. - Section 4: we describe deposition of DNA molecules on a substrate with pentylamine.
+We argue that the presence of carbon atoms is necessary to stabilize the pentylamine layer and to bind DNA molecules. - Section 5: we explain how λ DNA molecules can be combed across electrodes functionalized with pentylamine.
+Unfortunately all samples where we deposited pentylamine/molecules ourselves exhibited insulating behavior. - Section 6: gives a description of the fabrication of the insulating gaps with a focused ion beam.
+The deposition of DNA on these samples was done at the Shemyakin-Ovchinnikov institute as in [11,12], some of the prepared structures became conducting after the deposition of DNA molecules. - Section 7: describes transport measurements on the conductive samples down to cryogenic temperatures. - Section 8: gives an overview of our atomic force microscopy/electron microscopy data on the gaps and investigates the connection between conduction and observation of DNA molecules across the slits.

-As we mentioned transport in DNA molecules seems strongly dependent on the molecule environment.
+As we mentioned, transport in DNA molecules seems strongly dependent on the molecule environment.
 Unfortunately even if very clean bulk materials can now be synthesized, the surface structure and chemistry remain poorly controlled.
 For these reasons technological details become very important and may have unforeseen consequences on the surface state of the electrodes.
-Thus in this article we focuss on our understanding of the fabrication process and on the control of the surface chemistry of the electrodes, as opposed to our previous article [13] where emphasis was made on the interpretation of the low temperature measurements.
+Thus in this article we focus on our understanding of the fabrication process and on the control of the surface chemistry of the electrodes, as opposed to our previous article [13] where emphasis was made on the interpretation of the low temperature measurements.